cpardue/infosec_old/Reviews/README.md

-This is meant to help me track the technologies I've tested and decided against using
+This is meant to help me track the technologies I've tested for production use